ndominutti/FutureSalesPrediction/Readme.md

 # README

 ### Overview
-This is a personal solution attemp for the Predict Future Sales' Kaggle competition.
+This is a personal solution attemp for the 'Predict Future Sales' Kaggle competition.
-The project itself was developed entirely on Google Colab, aiming to use GPU power while training LightGBM and XGBoost models.
-That's the reason
+The project itself was developed entirely on Google Colab, aiming to use GPU power while training LightGBM and XGBoost models, that's the reason you'll notice some comented specific Colab's commands (the original ones used).
+Nevertheless, I've modified the code so it can run in a local machine.

 ### Structure